 This sequence of images takes a turn for the worse when read from right to left.

 I’ve already written about internationalisation, localisation and globalisation.
-We have also published posts on colours that can have different associations in different languages and on pictograms and icons.
+We have also published posts on colours that can have different associations in different languages.